If you're in town then come and visit us at:

 View

-VICTORIAN Austrian Hungarian cherub locket with garnet and turquoise
+Austrian Hungarian cherub locket with garnet marquis and turquoise

-marquis and cabochons set into gilt silver metal with etched designs.
+cabochons set into gilt silver metal with etched designs.
+The wonderful

-The wonderful detailed cupid or cherub is colorfully hand painted and
+detailed cupid or cherub is colorfully hand painted and fired onto a

-fired onto a porcelain oval.
-Inside, the locket has plastic covers for
+porcelain oval.
+Inside, the locket has plastic covers for two photos,

 mark for sterling silver, and the other mark could be a city mark.
 My